Campgrounds, Glamping, B&Bs, Inns, Lodges, Motels

 Right on the route in the Jefferson Valley.
 Good for access to the Pondicherry Wildlife Refuge and the Presidential Rail Trail.
 It has a hot tub, pool and nice campground hosts.
 It also has a tiny grocery camp store for basic camping items and the classic ice cream bars, popsicles and Dixie Cups.

 Mount Jefferson View Motel and Cabins Classic, adorable, full service little cabins, colorful and reminiscent of the 1950's.
 All remodeled, plus, a pool!
 Motel rooms available, too, Bike-friendly!!
 Located on Route 2, right at the intersection with Valley Road, close to the trail.
 NOTE: There are no restaurants or stores close by...
 If you don't have car with you, or even if you do, ...BRING YOUR OWN FOOD and happily cook in the kitchen-equipped cabins or use the outdoor grill.
-You can also commission "Maura at Your Service" to pick up a take out food order for you... if she is available.
-She is located close by in Jefferson, text her beforehand to get on her schedule for a dinner pick up.
-Before you arrive at the motel/cabins, you could pick up and carry groceries from the Whitefield Market (right on the xNHAT route), or at convenience store/gas station in Gorham (off the trail about a mile, if traveling westward).
+Before you arrive at the motel/cabins, you could pick up and pack groceries from the Whitefield Market (right on the xNHAT route, traveling eastward), or at convenience store/gas station in Gorham (off the trail about a mile, if traveling westward).
 NEW!!!!
 Good News!
 The staff will assist you in getting food...
 When you make your reservations tell them you are on your bikes.
 They will have you call them a few days before you arrive and they will pick up some groceries for you.
 Also, there is an Uber-like delivery service that can deliver your food to you!
 Order from a restaurant in GORHAM that offers take-out, call or text the delivery service and the driver will pick up your food and deliver it to you for $20: "Berlin Delivers" 603-450-FOOD, www.berlindelivers.com, or R.A.L.
 Delivery: 603-915-1128

 Gorham There are lots of options in Gorham, these are good for cyclists: